CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

         proposal: 27
         latex: A^{f}_{\rm{mine}}

-You can use the special ``__self__`` likelihood name in default. yaml files instead of the explicit name of the likelihood, so that the .yaml does not need to be changed if you rename something or convert between internal and external installation.

 When running Cobaya, you reference your likelihood in the form ``module_name.ClassName``.
 For example, if your MyLikelihood class is in a module called ``mylikes`` your input .yaml would be